 Your one-stop resource for insights and tips related to pizza: making, eating, and selling it!

 Scratch-made dough.
 There’s nothing like it — or is there?
-Pre-mixed frozen pizza dough offers the same quality, customized flavor profiles and performance as dough you mix onsite, but without the considerable time and labor commitment.
+Pre-made dough balls offer the same quality, customized flavor profiles and performance as dough you mix on-site, but without the considerable time and labor commitment.

 Proofing pizza dough is a balancing act between time and temperature.
 Introduce too much or too little of either one as dough is rising, and you could end up with crusts that underperform or outright fail.

 As the crust and dough experts, Alive & Kickin’ Pizza Crust is often consulted about proofing, so we decided to compile the most frequently asked questions, answers and best practices to help you perfect your proofing techniques.

 The convenience of take and bake pizza is hard to argue.
 It’s simple for customers to grab-and-go when faced with hectic schedules, and for operators, par-baked crusts make prep a snap compared to scratch-making dough.
 However, par-baked crusts aren’t the only pre-made option for take-and-bake shops, delis, c-stores, and restaurants that offer take-and-bake pizzas.

 It’s no secret that the restaurant and foodservice industry is in the midst of a significant worker crisis — recent U.S. Bureau of Labor Statistics data pins the annual turnover rate at around 73%.

 In the age of shrinking margins and growing competition, restaurant operators are getting more inventive about how to make a dollar stretch.

 Food quality and consistency is a top priority for pizza restaurant and commercial kitchen operators, especially those with several locations or large volumes to manage.
 Par-baked crusts, like those from Alive & Kickin’ Pizza Crust, are the preferred solution among operators since they offer uniformity, easy prep and delicious variety.